 When choosing beach vacations in Mexico, Cancun tends to be the first option.
 Though vibrant, it is not always the most kid-friendly destination.

 Instead of Cancun, we encourage you to opt for Cozumel, a small island off the coast of Mexico.
-With its international airport, Aeropuerto Internacional de Cozumel (CZM), this is an easy choice.
+This is an easy choice with its international airport, Aeropuerto Internacional de Cozumel (CZM).

 If you’re looking for a place to relax, the budget-friendly Casa del Mar Cozumel Hotel & Dive Resort is a great choice.
 You can sunbathe on the white sand beaches, lounge in a hammock, or enjoy the teal waters with your loved ones.